West Virginia National Guard's AITEC conducts training with first responders to prepare for natural disaster response

 |2

-This work, West Virginia National Guard's AITEC conducts training with first responders to prepare for natural disaster response [Image 4 of 4], by Ayla Cameron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, West Virginia National Guard's AITEC conducts training with first responders to prepare for natural disaster response, by SGT Davis Rohrer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.